Abhash404/SimpleToDo/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-    Unless required by applicable law or agreed to in writing, software